cpske/programming1/java-basics/18-Using-Arrays.md

     sumSquares += x*x;
 }
 ```
-The loop is much easier to read with the index (k).
+The for-each loop is much cleaner and easier to read than indexed for-loop.

 **Example:** print each element in an array of names.
 ```java